Easy Vegetarian Shawarma with Lentils

 Instructions

-• Start by finely chopping the onion and garlic.
+• Start by finely chopping 1 medium onion and 2 garlic cloves.
 While that you are working on this, preheat a large skillet over medium heat.

-• When the skillet is preheated, add the olive oil and onions, cook 3-4 minutes.
+• When the skillet is preheated, add 1 tablespoon olive oil and onions, cook 3-4 minutes.

 • After 3-4 minutes, add the garlic and cook 1 minute.

-• After 1 minute, add the spices and lentils to the onions.
+• After 1 minute, add 2 teaspoons paprika, 1.5 teaspoons of garlic powder, ground cumin and salt, 1 teaspoon cinnamon and turmeric and 3 cups cooked lentils to the onions.
 Stir well and cook 2-3 minutes until lentils are warmed through.

-• After 1 minute, add the vegetable broth and rice.
+• After 1 minute, add 1 cup vegetable broth and 2.5 cups cooked rice.
 Stir well.
 Turn off the heat and cover the skillet, let the residual heat warm the rice.

-• While the lid is on the skillet, chop the lettuce, tomatoes, onions, cucumbers and olives.
+• Optional: While the lid is on the skillet, chop 3 heads romaine lettuce, half 1 cup cherry tomatoes, slice1/4 of a medium red onion and 1 cup of cucumber and half 3 tablespoons olives.

-• If you are making the dressing, put all the ingredients in the blender and blend on high 1 minute until smooth.
+• If you are making the dressing, put 3.5 tablespoons tahini, 3 tablespoons water, the juice of 1 lime, 1/4 cup cilantro, 1/2 teaspoon of both garlic powder and salt in the blender and blend on high 1 minute until smooth.

 • Assemble the salad bowls with veggies, shawarma rice and lentils and top with dressing.